DevExpress/devextreme-documentation/concepts/05 Widgets/Toast/05 Show and Hide the Toast/01 API.md

         });
     });

-With Angular, AngularJS, or Knockout, use a different technique.
-Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxToast/Configuration/#visible') property of the **Toast** widget to a component property (in Angular), a scope property (in AngularJS), or an observable variable (in Knockout).
+With Angular, Vue, or React, use a different technique.
+Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxToast/Configuration/#visible') property of the **Toast** widget to a component property.
 After that, change this property or variable, and the **Toast** will appear or disappear.

 ---
-#####Angular
+##### Angular

     <!--HTML-->
     <dx-toast